elugens/hello-javascript/docs/general-javascript-questions/data-types/iterables.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> An iterable is a interface that specifies that an object can be accessible if it implements a method who is key is [symbol.iterator].
-Some of the built-in data structures that use iterables are Strings, Arrays, Maps and custom objects.</div><br />
+  <div><strong>Interview Response:</strong> An iterable interface specifies that an object is accessible if it implements a key method [symbol.iterator].
+The built-in data structures that use iterables are Strings, Arrays, Maps, and custom objects.</div><br />
-  <div><strong>Technical Response:</strong> Iterable objects are a generalization of arrays.
-That’s a concept that allows us to make any object useable in a for..of loop.
-Of course, Arrays are iterable.
-But there are many other built-in objects, that are iterable as well.
-For instance, strings are also iterable.
-In general, it is a data structure that allows its data to be consumed.
-It does so by implementing a method whose key is Symbol.iterator which returns an iterator.
-The iterator interface has another method called return(), which is being called when the iteration reaches the last value, or stopped manually by calling it explicitly or for example break; a for loop.
+  <div><strong>Technical Response:</strong> Iterable objects are a subset of arrays.
+This notion allows us to use any object in a for...of loop.
+Arrays, of course, are iterable.
+However, several additional built-in objects are iterable as well.
+Strings, for example, are also iterable.
+It is a data structure that allows its data to get consumed in general.
+It does this by implementing a method with the key Symbol.iterator, which returns an iterator.
+The iterator interface provides another method called return(), which gets performed when the iteration reaches the last value or is deliberately halted by calling it directly or using break; a for loop.
   </div>
   </div>
 </details>

 ---

-### What can the Symbol.iterator be used for in JavaScript?
+### What can the Symbol.iterator get used for in JavaScript?

 <details>
   <summary><strong>View Answer:</strong></summary>